 Restoration

-Restoring health and beauty to the Plaster Creek watershed involves restoring the relationship between its residents and the creek, as well as restoring the creek’s health with multiple forms of green infrastructure.
+Restoring health and beauty to the Plaster Creek watershed involves restoring the relationship between its residents and the creek, as well as restoring the creek’s health through nature-based solutions.

 Nature-based solutions